revisionism/D2RejoinAHK/README.md

   2. You may have to adjust the sleep times to match up with your load times.
 It's all in milliseconds, if the script stops at the main menu, add another 300ms delay until it works.

 e.g. "Sleep, 200" > "Sleep, 500"

+  3. Run the scripts as Administrator, or the blocking of inputs won't function properly.